Halifax Logo

 Website:halifax.co.uk

 Halifax is not an independent bank but one of the divisions of the Bank of Scotland.
-It appeared in 1853 in the center of Halifax, which is where its name comes from.
+It appeared in 1853 in the center of Halifax, where its name comes from.
 At first, it was a building cooperative that finances housing development.
 After the adoption of new laws in the 1980s, the organization expanded.
 She began to develop a mortgage business and offer credit cards to customers.
-Subsequently, several mergers took place, which led to the disappearance of Halifax as a legal entity.
+Subsequently, several mergers occurred, leading to Halifax’s disappearance as a legal entity.
 It is currently no more than a trading name owned by the Bank of Scotland.

 Meaning and History